 Hixtown Swamp is regionally significant as habitat for both game and non-game wildlife.
-It is particularly important as an over-wintering area for waterfowl and supports large numbers of sandhill cranes.
+It is particularly important as an over-wintering area for waterfowl and supports large numbers of Florida sandhill crane (Grus canadensis).
 The project has high cultural-resource value, and twenty-one archaeological or historical sites are recorded within the project boundary.
 The site continues to be threatened by timber harvest.